UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 For example, `/path` would refer to a directory called `path` in the root directory of the file system (NB: This directory doesn't really exist, it's an example).
 In contrast, a *relative path* can begin with either the current directory (indicated by `./`) or a higher-level directory (indicated by `../` as mentioned above).
 A subdirectory `path` of the current directory could thus be specified as `./path`, whilst a subdirectory of the next higher directory would be specified by `../path`.
-Another common relative path is the one mentioned right at the start of the session, specified with `~`, which stands for your home directory.
+Another common absolute path is the one mentioned right at the start of the session, specified with `~`, which stands for your home directory.

 We can also move through multiple directories in one command by separating them with the forward slash `/`.
 For example, we could also get to the root directory from our home directory by typing